2016 United States Senate elections: New York

-Three-term Senator Chuck Schumer (Democrat) was re-elected with 66% of the vote in 2010.
+Three-term senator Chuck Schumer (Democrat) was re-elected with 66% of the vote in 2010.
 He was 66 years old in 2016.
 He ran for re-election.
-Chuck Schumer had been elected leader of the Senate Democrats on November 16, 2016, succeeding Harry Reid.
+Schumer had been elected leader of the Senate Democrats on November 16, 2016, succeeding Harry Reid.

 Wendy Long, the Republican nominee in 2012, ran as the nominee of Republican, Conservative, and Reform Parties.
 Other potential Republican candidates included U.S. Representatives Chris Gibson and Peter T. King.
-U.S. Representative Richard L. Hanna, Manhattan Republican Party Chairwoman Adele Malpass, and former CNBC television host Larry Kudlow were also mentioned as possible candidates, but all have declined to run.
+U.S. Representative Richard L. Hanna, Manhattan Republican Party Chairwoman Adele Malpass, and former CNBC television host Larry Kudlow were also mentioned as possible candidates, but all declined to run.

 Robin Laverne Wilson, the Green Party of New York nominee, received 1.5% of the vote.
 Alex Merced, the Libertarian Party candidate, received 0.7% of the vote.

 North Carolina

-Two-term Senator Richard Burr (Republican) was re-elected with 55% of the vote in 2010.
+Two-term senator Richard Burr (Republican) was re-elected with 55% of the vote in 2010.
 He was 61 years old in 2016.
 There had been speculation that Burr might retire, but he ran for re-election.

-Three Republicans challenged Burr in the primary: Greg Brannon, Larry Holmquist, and former Superior Court Judge Paul Wright.
+Three Republicans challenged Burr in the primary: Greg Brannon, Larry Holmquist, and former Superior Court judge Paul Wright.
 On March 15, Burr won the primary with 61% of the vote.

 Former state representative Deborah Ross, Spring Lake Mayor Chris Rey, businessman Kevin Griffin, and retired U.S. Army Captain Ernest Reeves ran for the Democratic nomination.
-Former U.S. Senator Kay Hagan, state treasurer Janet Cowell, and Anthony Foxx, the United States Secretary of Transportation and former Mayor of Charlotte, declined to run.
+Former U.S. Senator Kay Hagan, state treasurer Janet Cowell, and Anthony Foxx, the United States Secretary of Transportation and former mayor of Charlotte, declined to run.
 On March 15, Ross won the primary with 62% of the vote.

 Burr won re-election 51% to 45% for Ross.

 North Dakota

-One-term Senator John Hoeven (Republican) was elected with 76% of the vote in 2010.
+One-term senator John Hoeven (Republican) was elected with 76% of the vote in 2010.
 He was 59 years old in 2016.
 He ran for re-election.

-Democrats endorsed state representative Eliot Glassheim On November 7, 2015, the Libertarian party nominated Robert Marquette.
+Democrats endorsed state representative Eliot Glassheim.
+On November 7, 2015, the Libertarian party nominated Robert Marquette.

 Hoeven defeated Glassheim 78% to 17%.